frc538/learning-java/README.md

 Each lesson will have a Java project as well as a README file for that specific lesson.

-To run a project, find its main method and click **Run** in Visual Studio Code.
+To run a non-robot project, find its main method and click **Run** in Visual Studio Code.
 If you do not see this option, you may not have the extensions installed.
 Check the steps to install Visual Studio Code.

+You also have the option of opening the App.java file for the project and clicking the "play" button in Visual Studio Code.

+Finally, you have the option to use gradle.
+In the project directory, you can run `./gradlew run` to run the application.